adamrehn/ue4-opencv-demo/README.md

 To get everything up and running:

-1. Follow the instructions in the [docker-ue4](https://github.com/adamrehn/ue4-docker) repository README to create a the Docker images for Unreal Engine 4 that will be used for performing builds. **The example Jenkinsfile requires Unreal Engine 4.19.1.** Create a Windows Docker image on a Windows host and a Linux Docker image on either a Linux or macOS host (Linux is recommended since a macOS host will require additional configuration to set the appropriate memory and disk limits.)
+1. Follow the instructions in the [docker-ue4](https://github.com/adamrehn/ue4-docker) repository README to create the Docker images for Unreal Engine 4 that will be used for performing builds. **The example Jenkinsfile requires Unreal Engine 4.19.1.** Create a Windows Docker image on a Windows host and a Linux Docker image on either a Linux or macOS host (Linux is recommended since a macOS host will require additional configuration to set the appropriate memory and disk limits.)
 Note that the example code does not currently support Linux containers running under a Windows host.

 2. Next, spin up two Docker containers for the required servers:
     - Start an instance of [JFrog Artifactory Community Edition for C/C++](https://jfrog.com/blog/announcing-jfrog-artifactory-community-edition-c-c/) using the `docker.bintray.io/jfrog/artifactory-cpp-ce` Docker image.